Rabies: Cause

 Rabies is caused by a number of lyssaviruses including the rabies virus and Australian bat lyssavirus.
 Duvenhage lyssavirus may cause a rabies-like infection.

 The rabies virus is the type species of the Lyssavirus genus, in the family Rhabdoviridae, order Mononegavirales.
 Lyssavirions have helical symmetry, with a length of about 180 nm and a cross-section of about 75 nm.
 These virions are enveloped and have a single-stranded RNA genome with negative sense.
 The genetic information is packed as a ribonucleoprotein complex in which RNA is tightly bound by the viral nucleoprotein.
 The RNA genome of the virus encodes five genes whose order is highly conserved: nucleoprotein (N), phosphoprotein (P), matrix protein (M), glycoprotein (G), and the viral RNA polymerase (L).

 To enter cells, trimeric spikes on the exterior of the membrane of the virus interact with a specific cell receptor, the most likely one being the acetylcholine receptor.
 The cellular membrane pinches in a procession known as pinocytosis and allows entry of the virus into the cell by way of an endosome.
 The virus then uses the acidic environment, which is necessary, of that endosome and binds to its membrane simultaneously, releasing its five proteins and single-strand RNA into the cytoplasm.

 Once within a muscle or nerve cell, the virus undergoes replication.
 The L protein then transcribes five mRNA strands and a positive strand of RNA all from the original negative strand RNA using free nucleotides in the cytoplasm.
 These five mRNA strands are then translated into their corresponding proteins (P, L, N, G and M proteins) at free ribosomes in the cytoplasm.
-Some proteins require post-translative modifications.
+Some proteins require post-translational modifications.
 For example, the G protein travels through the rough endoplasmic reticulum, where it undergoes further folding, and is then transported to the Golgi apparatus, where a sugar group is added to it (glycosylation).